Susmith4710/Distributed-Retail-Analysis/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or discussions, reach out to [Your Email or Contact Info].
+For questions or discussions, reach out to meesasusmith@gmail.com.